We are happy to welcome and wish you a wonderful experience in the Herning and Ikast-Brande area!

-There are a lot of considerations to address, and you can find relevant information on this site.
-Ie. information about the area and useful links to explore.
+There are many factors to consider, and you can find important information on this site, including details about the area and useful links to explore further.

 Current EU Citizen - Work Permit